 There are hundreds of sources offering small business grants.
 However, to list them all would make this short guide a very, very long one.
 So, here are just some of them.

 These are available from the UK government, Scottish Parliament, Welsh Assembly and Northern Ireland Assembly with the aim to encourage growth, bring wealth and create jobs.

 To help achieve this, the government sets aside a chunk of money collected from UK taxpayers to fund these grant programmes.
 Here’s a little taster.

 Designed to reward innovation, R&D Tax Reliefs are great if you’re looking to find extra funding for research and development.

-If you’re looking to employee more staff, it might be worth considering taking on an apprentice.
+If you’re looking to employ more staff, it might be worth considering taking on an apprentice.
 Especially as you can get funding towards their training through the government apprentice scheme.

 Struggling to afford a broadband speed of at least 2MB per second?
 Then you could get up to £350 from the Better Broadband Subsidy Scheme.

 Local authorities are understandably keen for cities and towns within their borders to thrive and prosper.
 One of the ways they do this is by offering small business grants.
 It was through a local authority supported initiative that the business in our case study secured its funding.